Holyrood Park: Margaret Hall's Cairn

 This cairn is situated by the Duke's Walk at the eastern (Meadowbank) end of Holyrood Park.
-It commemorates an event on 17 October 1720 when Nicol Muschat, an unemployed surgeon, cut his wife's throat at this spot.
+It commemorates an event on 17 October 1720 when Nicol Muschat, an unemployed surgeon, cut his wife, Margaret Hall's, throat at this spot.
 He was tried and hanged on 6 January 1721 for this crime.
 At his trial he said that he had simply tired of her.

+For centuries, the cairn stood as a memorial to Margaret.
+However, it was known as Mushat Cairn (with varying spellings), bearing the name of her abuser.
+Sir Walter Scott’s involvement, despite being a restoration effort, also served to muddy the Cairn’s legacy.
+For those who knew the story of the cairn, this unassuming pile of rocks brought to mind the names of two men – Mushat and Scott.

+That changed in 2024.
+Sara Sheridan (author of Where Are The Women?), local historian Andy Arthur, and a team of committed activists campaigned for the Cairn’s name to be changed.
+Their work coincided with a Scottish Government bill aimed at helping to prevent domestic homicides and suicides, to prevent modern versions of Margaret’s tragic story.

+The official name of the cairn on Ordnance Survey maps now honours Margaret Hall, not her killer.
+The cairn has always been Margaret’s.
+This re-naming makes the cairn a testament to a life cut short rather than a monument to violence.

 The present cairn consists of boulders cemented together and was erected in 1823 replacing an earlier cairn which had been removed c.1789.
 This earlier cairn was formed over several years by the tradition of laying stones on the cairn "in token of the people's abhorrence and reprobation of the deed".
 It was situated some way to the west of the present cairn with Sir Walter Scott placing it about a furlong to the east of St. Anthony's Chapel.
 Scott mentions the cairn several times in the novel, The Heart of Midlothian, by siting Jeanie Dean's tryst with the outlaw, George Robertson, at this spot.
 The site of the so-called Jeanie Deans Cottage can also be seen in Holyrood Park at the south end of St. Leonards Bank.